-- If IGRT is not level I proven better than IMRT shoud we be using it? - Quality assurance? - If you can have better vision with glasses do you need to prove that you are a better driver? - Nevertheless: reducing margins will need clinical proof.
-Similar when from conformal to IMRT we will enter an era where marginal misses due to better technology comes on our doorstep.
-This is bad for the individual patient but can be good for the group provided you close the feedback loop.
+- If IGRT is not proven better (with Level 1 data, as with IMRT) should we be using it?

+- Quality assurance?

+- If you can have better vision with glasses do you need to prove that you are a better driver?

+- Where we need clinical proof:

+- reducing margins

+- Adaptive radiotherapy